williamkray/maubot-communitybot/README.md

 significant spam in your rooms. every permitted user goes in the state event, so this will become problematic and expensive for very large rooms... strong recommend not to use this if you expect to have thousands of room members.

+if you enable user verification in an existing room, but you don't want to disrupt the current users' ability to send messages, you can use the `!community verify-migrate` command to set permissions correctly. **DO NOT DO THIS IN LARGE ROOMS**. if you have more than a handful of people, consider how many of them actually say anything in a given day and whether or not it's worth filling your state event with them. consider alternative options.

 # installation